ThePatro/Simple_Html_Webpack_Template/README.md

 # Simple_Html_Webpack_Template
 Ready-to-use template for the simple HTML website using webpack module.

+You can check how it looks here: [simple-html-webpack-template](https://simple-html-webpack-template.firebaseapp.com/)

 # How to use it
 1) Download repository
 2) Run 'npm install' command to install all necessary packages